-On 26 October 2020 (joining date), Chi-X joined ASX as a member of SEGC.
-Prior to this, the regulations governing when trading on the Chi-X market was or was not covered by the NGF were complex and impractical to apply.
+On 26 October 2020 (joining date), Cboe became a member of SEGC.
+Prior to this, the regulations governing when trading on the Cboe market was or was not covered by the NGF were complex and impractical to apply.

-From the joining date, trading by Chi-X participants on the Chi-X market is covered by the NGF in the same way as trading by ASX participants on the ASX market.
-Corporations Regulation 7.5.85A is a transitional regulation that seeks to clarify when trading on the Chi-X market will be covered.
+From the joining date, trading by Cboe participants on the Cboe market is covered by the NGF in the same way as trading by ASX participants on the ASX market.
+Corporations Regulation 7.5.85A is a transitional regulation that seeks to clarify when trading on the Cboe market will be covered.